hooplad/wp-local-dev/README.markdown

 sudo pfctl -ef /etc/pf.anchors/wp-local-development
 ```

 There's one last piece where you can automatically forward these things off at boot.
 Pull down the details here but haven't run through them yet, read about Port Forwarding on OS X 10.10 at Boot.
 This is entirely up to you and depends on how you have your workstation setup.
-This isn't required but might save you time in the future as otherwise you'll need to run the "pfctl -ef" ^^ mentioned previously.
+This isn't required but might save you time in the future as otherwise you'll need to run the **pfctl -ef** mentioned previously.
 Otherwise, read on!

+Now you should have everything settled.
+Just **vagrant up** and go to wpdev.org and you'll be set to go!

 ## Port Forwarding on OS X 10.10 at Boot